jmxpearson/matlab-neurobio/docs/_exercises/week-1-1-exploring-tables.md

 1. Write code that converts the `cued` column to an appropriate type.
     1. How would you convert a single value in this column?
     1. How would you apply this to every value in the column?
-(Hint: `cellfun`.)
 </div>

 ## Tidying data